 - Avoidance of Eye Contact: Avoiding eye contact can indicate feelings of shame, as children may be too embarrassed to face others.

-The Role of Parental Support: A Comprehensive Approach
+The Role of Parental Support

-How 12 South Recovery Can Offer Comprehensive Support
+How 12 South Recovery Can Offer Support

 At 12 South Recovery, we understand the profound impact of guilt and shame on children’s mental health.
 Our team of experienced professionals specializes in addiction and mental health treatment for children and adolescents.
-We offer a comprehensive range of services tailored to meet your child’s unique needs, ensuring they receive the specialized care they deserve.
+We offer a range of services tailored to meet your child’s personal needs, ensuring they receive the specialized care they deserve.

 Call 12 South Recovery Today!

 If you are concerned about your child’s mental health and believe they may be struggling with guilt and shame, we urge you to reach out to us at 12 South Recovery.
 Our dedicated team is here to support your child on their journey towards improved mental health and well-being.
+Call 12 South Recovery today to learn more about our specialized services.

 FAQs